 If you have ever wondered what is negative income tax, and whether it applies to you, you should continue reading below.
 Negative income tax comes into mention in a year when you have suffered losses, and not earned any income.
 This is applicable only to self-employed individuals, since if salaried individuals do not earn any income in a particular year, they fall into the 0 tax bracket which implies they are not liable to pay any taxes.

 However, income can stem not only from one’s salary but also through their investments, whether on property or equity or even metals such as gold.
-If you are concerned about your investment instruments and the returns you are earning on them, you should consider investing in the Invest4G Plan available on Canara HSBC Oriental Bank of Commerce Life Insurance.
+If you are concerned about your investment instruments and the returns you are earning on them, you should consider investing in the Invest4G Plan available on Canara HSBC Life Insurance.
 This Unit Linked Insurance Plan (ULIP) not only offers both coverage and returns, but also enables you to invest across 7 different funds with the option to choose from 4 different investment strategies.

 The Income Tax Act, 1961 lists different provisions, deductions and exemptions applicable to individuals and entities who are liable to pay taxes in India.
 Section 139(3) of the Act refers to the negative income tax provisions, and states that companies, firms and self-employed persons are required to file income tax returns (ITR) even if losses have been suffered by them in the year under purview.